 Selecting Recipes Templates: To the right are two dropdown lists for selecting (a) a reduction type and (b) one of several predefined reduction templates available for the chosen reduction type.
 Selecting one of these templates causes that template to be loaded into the primitives editing area.

-For primitives with arguments, when that primitive is selected, its argument options will be shown below the active primitive list.
-Values for the arguments can be set by double-clicking on a box to edit it.
-Don’t forget to press enter to validate the input.
+For primitives with adjustible parameters, when that primitive is selected in the Primitives table, its parameters will be shown in the lower right table.
+Values for the arguments can be set by double-clicking on a value to edit it.
+The Range column displays the range of allowable values.
+After entering a new value, don’t forget to press enter to validate and apply the input.

 The typical usage pattern is to select input files, choose a reduction template, optionally change configuration parameters from their default values, and then add the DRF to the reduction queue.

-When the recipe is configured as desired, the user can save it to disk for later use by clicking on the “Save As...” button on the bottom of the GUI or in the File menu.
-The Recipe Editor provides an default suggestion of the output recipe filename, but this can be changed if desired.
+Once the recipe is configured as desired, the user can save it to disk for later use by clicking on the “Save As...” button on the bottom of the GUI or in the File menu.
+The Recipe Editor provides a default suggestion for the output recipe filename, but this can be changed if desired.

 If the user wishes to have the DRP execute this recipe immediately, then it can be directly added into the queue by using the ‘Queue last saved recipe” button or the “Save and Queue” button, also on the bottom of the GUI.